kostasx/csv-importer/README.md

 ### Features

-*   Imports post title, body, excerpt, tags, date, categories etc.
+*   Imports post title, body, excerpt, tags, date, categories, featured image etc.
 *   Supports custom fields, custom taxonomies and comments
 *   Deals with Word-style quotes and other non-standard characters using WordPress' built-in mechanism (same one that normalizes your input when you